RepoScore/RepoScan/extension/INSTALLATION.md

 1. Click the RepoScan icon
 2. Click "Connect Wallet"
-3. Follow MetaMask prompts to connect
+3. Follow Phantom wallet prompts to connect
 4. Your wallet address will be stored locally

 ## Updating the Extension